 What to Eat on 1500 Calories a Day (Full Day of Eating)

-Before diving in, it's worth checking whether 1500 calories is an appropriate target for your body.
-Your TDEE (Total Daily Energy Expenditure) determines how many calories you actually burn in a day.
-A 1500 calorie intake creates a deficit of roughly 300–700 calories for most active women, which is the sweet spot for steady fat loss.
+Before you commit, check whether 1,500 is sensible for your body.
+Your TDEE (Total Daily Energy Expenditure) is how many calories you actually burn in a day.
+For most active women, 1,500 kcal creates a deficit of roughly 300-700 calories, the sweet spot for steady, sustainable fat loss.

-Here is a complete day of eating that hits 1500 calories, 130g+ protein, and keeps meals genuinely satisfying.
+Here is a complete day that hits 1,500 calories, 130g+ protein, and stays genuinely satisfying.

 Greek Yogurt Parfait with Berries and Granola